BRC20 Pinning Attack: Introduction

-We first implement and evaluate our attack locally.
-We conduct experiments to assess the impact of parameters such as the transfer amount, transaction fee, mempool congestion level, and the number of attack attempts on the effectiveness of the pinning attack.
+We first implemented and evaluated the pinning behavior in a local, controlled environment.
+A series of experiments were conducted to analyze how various factors (including transfer amount, transaction fee, mempool congestion level, and the number of transaction attempts) affect the likelihood and persistence of the pinning condition.

-Our evaluation reveals that the frequency of attack attempts, combined with low transaction fees, can substantially extend the delay time for transaction confirmations, especially under high mempool congestion.
-Moreover, our results indicate that both larger individual transfers and a greater number of small transfers can effectively lock liquidity in the target’s transferable balance.
+Our evaluation reveals that the frequency of attack attempts, combined with low transaction fees, can substantially extend transaction confirmation delays, especially under high mempool congestion.
+Moreover, our results indicate that both larger individual transfers and a greater number of small transfers can effectively lock liquidity in a target’s transferable balance.

-We then extended our attack to Binance’s ORDI hot wallet, the most popular/active BRC20 wallet (handling 26.24\%~\cite{ordimarket24} of the total transaction volume).
-Through four attack attempts, we locked the entire transferable balance of the wallet.
+Building on these local experiments, we conducted a controlled real-world validation in collaboration with Binance’s research team.
+With their full awareness and permission, we tested the attack against Binance’s ORDI hot wallet, the most popular and active BRC20 wallet (handling 26.24\%~\cite{ordimarket24} of the total transaction volume).
+Through four carefully monitored attack attempts, we successfully locked the entire transferable balance of the wallet.

-By monitoring relevant transaction activities and tracking the wallet’s available liquidity, our attack induced a temporary suspension of ORDI withdrawals for approximately 3.5 hours.
-We reported our attack to Binance and shortly restored its withdrawal function by sending counterpart recovery transactions.